-This Kumete with a carved lidded presentation bowl is supported by two squatting figures.
-One naturalistic and one ‘wheku’ a Maori term meaning ‘carved face’, depicting the face of an ancestor.
+Two squatting figures support this Kumete with a carved lidded presentation bowl.
+One naturalistic and one ‘wheku’ a Maori term meaning ‘carved face,’ depicting the face of an ancestor.
 On the lid are two figures, reclining so that the heads touch.
 To either side of these is a low-relief koruru or ancestor head.

-A metal hinge and lock were attached to the kumete, which was made into a coin box and was originally positioned at the museum entrance for the collection of donations.
+A metal hinge and lock were attached to the kumete.
+It was transformed into a coin box and was initially positioned at the museum entrance for the collection of donations.

 - Exhibit: Kumete Koha

 A Tour of the Auckland War Memorial Museum, Tāmaki Paenga Hira

 - Tiki Gateway Carving